devgeniem/wp-exhale/README.md

 # WP Plugin: Exhale
-Developer friendly framework for creating xml data exports from wordpress.
+Developer friendly framework for creating xml data exports from WordPress.
-It works only with php7.0 or better because we use scalar type hinting.
+This works only with php7.0 or better because we use scalar type hinting.

 ## Install plugin
 ```